 let foo = 42; // foo is now a number foo = 'bar'; // foo is now a string foo = true; // foo is now a boolean

-All types except objects define immutable values (values, which are incapable of being changed).
+All types except objects define immutable values (that is, values which can't be changed).
 For example (and unlike in C), Strings are immutable.
 We refer to values of these types as "primitive values".

 ECMAScript has two built-in numeric types: Number and BigInt (see below).

 The Number type is a double-precision 64-bit binary format IEEE 754 value (numbers between -(253 − 1) and 253 − 1).
-In addition to being able to represent floating-point numbers, the number type has three symbolic values:
+In addition to representing floating-point numbers, the number type has three symbolic values: